Casa Bambini Essendon

 Health and Nutrition

-Our centre chef prepares and cooks healthy and nutritious meals daily, catering to the unique dietary requirements of every child.
-We believe that by encouraging active participation (such as growing their own fruit and vegetables, preparing, and finally cooking!) children learn to appreciate and understand the importance of healthy eating.
+Our centre chef prepares and cooks nutritious meals daily, catering to the unique dietary requirements of every child.
+We believe that by encouraging active participation (such as growing their own fruit and vegetables, preparing, and finally cooking!) children learn to appreciate and understand the importance of healthy eating across a wide variety of food.

-Our centre offers children nutrient-rich, unprocessed, and seasonal whole foods – created to delight the fussiest eaters.
+Our centre offers seasonal whole food-based menus – created to delight the fussiest eaters.

 Meet the team